The chief aim of Home THX standards is to ensure the highest-quality re-creation of actual theatre sound.

 The rear speakers should be mounted at the same height, spaced an equal distance from the listener.
 Chances are you’ll have more than one listener, so the spacing won’t be equal for everybody.
 You can find the central listening position — such as the middle of the couch — and space everything according to that point, while still paying attention to other seats in the room.

 The final speaker to consider is the subwoofer.
 The low frequencies aren’t directional like the higher frequencies emitted by the main speakers, so it is not as critical with respect to placement; however, for the best sound that is not boomy or thin, there are a number of “tricks of the trade” on where to place this all important speaker.

 Once your television and speakers are in place, we will calibrate your system.
 We calibrate the audio and the video of all our theatres, which is the ultimate “finishing touch” to make sure they deliver the impact and experience we have been talking about throughout this article.

 Another thing to consider in your home theatre is lighting.
 It’s important that you don’t have a lot of bright ambient light in the room, because this may cause glare on the screen or distract from the movie.
 But you also don’t want a completely dark room, because the high contrast of the light from the screen may strain your eyes.
 We have an answer here too, and a really cool one to boot.
-We use dimming lights and switches that work as a function of the home theatre.
+We use dimming lights and switches that work as a function of the home theater.
 When you press “Watch Movie” on your remote, the lights automatically dim down to proper viewing brightness.
 Pressing “Intermission” or “System Off” will return the lights to their normal brightness, albeit slowly, and not at full brightness, to allow your eyes to adjust again.
 Smart, huh?!